We have been in Argentina for several weeks and were excited to have the opportunity to visit Iguazu Falls National Park.

 The image of a ginormous hamster-beaver-bear stuck with me, so I was psyched to learn capybaras live in Iguazu Falls National Park (Parque Nacional Iguazú).
 I went on a mission to find one.

-Luck was on my side and a capybara did come out to pose for a photo, along with lots of other exotic wildlife — from toucans and kites to coatis and lizards.
+Luck was on my side and a capybara did come out to pose for a photo, along with lots of other exotic wildlife.
+We saw everything from toucans and kites to coatis and lizards.

 I was surprised to see such a wide variety of species here.